pari006/my-to-do-app/README.md

 ## Demo

-You can open the `index.html` file locally in your browser to test the app.
+You can open the `Update index.html` file locally in your browser to test the app.